MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 Engine instances are responsible for indexing, caching data on local SSDs, premium storage as managed disks, and serving queries.
 The Engine service requires a minimum of two compute instances.

 In this component, when you change the **Workload** type, the auto-selected **Instance** adjusts accordingly.
-There are a [wide variety of SKUs](./manage-cluster-choose-sku.md) to match the workload for your use case.
+There's a [wide variety of SKUs](./manage-cluster-choose-sku.md) to match the workload for your use case.
 The **Premium Managed Disk** component is pre-configured based on the SKU selected.

 Choose between the following **Workload** options: